uts-ios-dev/uts-ios-2019-project3-group-186/README.md

 ## An interactive adverture learning game

 Game made by:
-Alex Au - 12609703
+- Alex Au - 12609703
-Ling Lau (Yuen) -
+- Ling Lau (Yuen) -
-Natassja Sundara - 12569036
+- Natassja Sundara - 12569036

 ## Overview
-This game is intended for a young adolescent target audience from year 7 to year 12, designed to educate students on building important decision making skills in common problems students deal with when growing up.
+This game is intended for a young adolescent target audience from year 7 to year 12, particularly designed to educate students on building important decision making skills in common problems students deal with when growing up.
 This can range from **effectively** dealing with:

 - Time Management
 - Cyber Bullying